microsoft/ToRA/README.md

 bash scritps/infer.sh
 ```

-We also open-source the model outputs from our best models (ToRA-Code-34B and ToRA-70B) in `outputs/` folder.
+We also open-source the [model outputs](/src/outputs/llm-agents/) from our best models (ToRA-Code-34B and ToRA-70B) in the `src/outputs/` folder.

 ### ⚖️ Evaluation